chen0040/keras-english-resume-parser-and-analyzer/README-edit.md

 # keras-english-resume-parser-and-analyzer

-Deep learning project that parses and analyze english resumes.
+This is a deep learning project that parses through English resumes and analyzes their content.

-The objective of this project is to use Keras and Deep Learning such as CNN and recurrent neural network to automate the task of parsing a english resume.
+The objective of this project is to use Keras and Deep Learning, such as CNN and recurrent neural network, to automate the task of parsing through an English resume.

 # Overview